cfengine/documentation/manuals/design-center/configure-sketches-community.markdown

 ---
 layout: default
-title: Configure and Deploy Sketches on the Command Line (Community)
+title: Command Line Sketches
 categories: [Manuals, Design Center, Sketches Community]
 published: true
 sorting: 30
 alias: configure-sketches-community.html
 tags: [design center, cf-sketch, sketches]
 ---

+### Community Users can Configure and Deploy Sketches on the Command Line

 The CFEngine Design Center is a repository of pre-made components called **sketches** that allow you to use the full power of CFEngine